• Skip to primary navigation

 To build a Simple DIY Guide to a USB Desktop Lamp Circuit follow the below mentioned steps:

-• Connect one end of each resistor R1 to R4 to the positive terminal of the USB cable.
+• Connect one side of R1 to R4 to USB cable positive (+).

 Testing: